rajivtuli2512/ai-semantic-kernel/Instructions/Labs/01-build-your-kernel.md

 ## Create a Semantic Kernel client application

+Now that you deployed a model, you can use the Semantic Kernel SDK to create a client application that chats with it.
+Let's get started!

 ### Configure your application

 1. Open a new browser tab (keeping the Azure AI Foundry portal open in the existing tab).
 Then in the new tab, browse to the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`; signing in with your Azure credentials if prompted.